mfthomps/Labtainers/README.md

 The installation script and the update-designer.sh script set environment variables, so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+December 4, 2020
+- Transition distribution of tar to GitHub releaese artifacts
+- Eliminate seperate designer tar file, use git repo tarball.
+- Testing of grader web functions for analysis of student lab artifacts
+- Clear logs from full smoketest and delete grader container in removelab command.

 December 1, 2020
 - The iptables2 lab assessment relied on random ports being "unknown" to nmap.